NsikakLaw/WalmartAnalsysis/README.md

 # Walmart Analysis
-R project of the Walmart Sales Analysis
+Predicting future sales of the Walmart Stores based on the dataset from Kaggle